Peter Brathwaite: Black portraiture

-Writing and broadcasting
+Writing, broadcasting and curation

 He writes music and art-related columns for The Guardian and The Independent.
 Brathwaite has authored and narrated the BBC Radio 3 Time Travellers podcast.
 His BBC Radio 3 series Discovering Black Portraiture focuses on five of his portrait recreations.
 In October 2021, The Royal Opera House Covent Garden presented Storytelling in opera, a live panel discussion curated by Peter Brathwaite and featuring American tenor Lawrence Brownlee.
 Peter Brathwaite presented BBC Radio 3's Inside Music in December 2021.
 His audio essay series for BBC Radio 3, In Their Voices, on five singers from whom he has drawn inspiration, was shortlisted for the Royal Philharmonic Society award for storytelling.
+Brathwaite's BBC Radio 3 documentary Rebel Sounds sees him travel to the land of his ancestors to discover the music of enslaved people in Barbados, as seen through the lens of his own family's history.